 In ancient times, there were … … CGI applications.

 We must speak of the present, and especially of the Microsoft platform.
 The solution is a service (daemon process) that listens on port 80 (default) and processes the requests.
 We are talking about IIS (Internet Information Services).

 How does IIS to respond at the requests?
 Configuration is done by a mapping between file extensions and IIS extensions, which are typically external DLL calls ISAPI DLLs (Internet Services Application Programming Interface).

-Requests on .Aspx file are processed by aspnet_isapi.dll extension so that, in turn, send again the execution from the ASP.NET engine of the framework to the APS.NET’s HTTP pipeline.
+Requests on .aspx file are processed by aspnet_isapi.dll extension so that, in turn, send again the execution from the ASP.NET engine of the framework to the ASP.NET’s HTTP pipeline.
 Like the configuration of IIS, the ASP.NET engine map HTTP requests with specific handlers.
 These operators are just “pieces of code” that are concerned with generating the HTML code to be sent back in response.

 The configuration of these mechanisms can be found in the web.config in the folder of the framework in use:

-Below is shows the default configuration for the handler:
+Below is shown the default configuration for the handler:

 <add path="trace.axd" verb="*"

 <add path="WebResource.axd" verb="GET"

 <add path="*.aspx" verb="*"